 Although gene-specific therapies are not available at this time, it is important to confirm (or rule out) a PCD diagnosis so that patients can be on an optimal treatment regimen to manage their disease.
 Therefore, it is critical that all diagnostic tests are performed by experienced technicians, preferably at one of our many PCDF Clinical Centers located all across the U.S. and Canada.

 There are a number of options for genetic testing for PCD, including genetic laboratory services at individual academic sites and commercial genetic testing vendors.
 Individual physician preference and insurance requirements often dictate which genetic testing provider is used.
 The list below represents commercial vendors* (vs. in-house academic labs) that offer PCD genetic testing panels.

-PLEASE NOTE: This information is provided as an informational resource only and should not be viewed as an endorsement for any particular test or vendor.
+PLEASE NOTE: This information is not exhaustive and vendors are adding PCD panels to their catalog all the time.
+Additionally, many universities provide in-house genetic testing.
+This list is provided as an informational resource only and should not be viewed as an endorsement for any particular test or vendor.

 - Fulgent Diagnostics: https://www.fulgentgenetics.com/

 *Vendors: If you would like to be included on this list, please forward information to the PCD Foundation at email@example.com.